bovlb/frc-tips/safety/README.md

 ## General responsibilities at an event

 You will be expected to attend daily **Safety Captain meetings**, probably early each morning.
 This is a good venue to speak up and raise any questions you may have, offer suggestions, raise general safety concerns, or offer praise.
+You may be asked to vote for a daily Safety Captain award.

 At an event, you are also supposed to be a **safety ambassador** for FIRST.
 If you see an issue, you should draw it to someone’s attention.
 (Be careful if you find yourself in the position of criticizing a specific team.
 Remember you can involve one of your mentors.)
 Direct people with injuries to the EMT desk at pit admin.
 Offer (with any teammates you can gather) to take a turn on the entrance to give the volunteers there a break.

+## Judged awards

+[Since 2022](https://www.firstinspires.org/robotics/frc/blog/2021-judging-award-updates-for-the-2022-season), there is no longer a separate judged safety award.
+Instead safety is a consideration for all judged awards.
+This means that any judge may perform a pit safety inspection, interview the safety captain, or review your safety binder.

 Some specific things judges will look for in a **pit inspection**: First aid kit, battery spill kit, data sheets, daisy-chained power strips, loose hair or clothing, food, any unsafe practices.

-At an event, safety judges are also responsible for **event safety**, and they will notice if people are forgetting safety glasses, crowding their pit, playing football in the aisle, transporting a robot improperly (e.g. without human first), or lifting improperly (lift with the knees, not the back).
+Judges may also notice if people are forgetting safety glasses, crowding their pit, playing football in the aisle, transporting a robot improperly (e.g. without human first), or lifting improperly (lift with the knees, not the back).
 They will note your team number, even if they don’t say anything.

-## Safety Award

-The formality of **safety award interviews** varies considerably between events and from year to year.
-Often they’re a quick conversation in the pit.
-If you are taken for a formal interview, you will almost certainly be allowed to bring a teammate or mentor with you (but you should do most of the talking).
-You may be asked if you want to give a short presentation; if you don’t have one prepared, don’t panic, just say “I’d rather just answer questions”.
-Bring along your safety binder.

 If you’re interviewed about safety, resist the temptation to depict the team as having a perfect safety record.
 No-one will believe this.
 It’s better to be able to talk about how you **deal with the safety issues** that arise.
 What does the team do after an injury or a near miss?
 Is there a safety event log?
 What have you had to change this season to improve safety?